close

 Gooseberry Falls State Park

 Gooseberry Falls State Park is a state park of Minnesota, United States, on the North Shore of Lake Superior.
 The park is located in Silver Creek Township, about 13 miles (21 km) northeast of Two Harbors, Minnesota in Lake County on scenic Minnesota Highway 61.
-The park surrounds the mouth of the Gooseberry River and includes Upper, Middle and Lower Gooseberry Falls.
+The park surrounds the mouth of the Gooseberry River and includes Upper, Middle and Lower Falls.

 More information